En Bloc Capsulectomy

 None of these devices and the associated silicone within them have been associated with any disease or condition.

 The reason this silicone is used in medical devices is that it is indeed inert to the human body just like glass or sand.
 These substances have been known to NOT cause any allergic reaction as there are for many other medical materials, drugs or substances.
-This is why this material is used in medical devices.
+This why this material is used in medical devices.

 It is interesting to note that the silicone used in nearly ALL other medical devices has not been implicated in any illness of any sort.